NoNotNotes/Yuubi/content/B418/ECG.md

 title: Electrocardiography
 draft: false
 date: 2024-10-26
-description: " Electrocardiography (ECG/EKG) is the graphic recording of the electrical activity (electric potentials) of the heart.
-It is a noninvasive and affordable method of monitoring, often readily available in health care facilities."
+description: Electrocardiography is the graphic recording of the electrical activity of the heart.
+This lecture covers the conduction system of the heart, lead placement, and how to read ECG waveforms and pattern.
 ---
 Electrocardiography (ECG/EKG) is the **graphic recording of the electrical activity (electric potentials) of the heart**.
 It is a noninvasive and affordable method of monitoring, often readily available in health care facilities.
 It uses **metal electrodes** attached to the extremities and chest wall to measure electric potential, which is then visualized by the ECG machine.
   >[!CITE] Reference